airhadoken/neoplastibot/README.md

 * `-debug` Instead of tweeting the image, create an image file and save it in images/, then exit (implies `-once`)
 * `-open` Used with `-debug`; open the image file immediately after creating.

+## Configuration

+See [config.json](blob/master/config.json) for instructions for setting up Twitter API keys and the MongoDB url to save statistics about what has been created.

 ## License